caf-archive/opensuse-java11-images/README.md

-# openSUSE and Java 11 Runtime image
+# openSUSE and Java 11 images

-This project builds an openSUSE-based image which includes the OpenJDK 11 Runtime Environment and is based off the [OpenSUSE Base Image](https://github.com/CAFapi/opensuse-base-image).
-It can be used as a base image by projects which require Java 11.
+This project builds two openSUSE-based image which include the OpenJDK 11 Runtime Environment or the OpenJDK 11 Development Kit and are based off the [OpenSUSE Base Image](https://github.com/CAFapi/opensuse-base-image).
+They can be used as a base image by projects which require Java 11.

 ### Tini
 [Tini](https://github.com/krallin/tini) is pre-installed in the container.
 If the image entrypoint is not overwritten then it will be automatically used.